markcastle/eventstreaming/TASK.md

 - [x] ✅ Add usage examples for System.Numerics adapters in /examples/NumericsIntegrationExample (2025-04-25)
 - [x] ✅ Finalize XML documentation for all new types and adapters (2025-04-27)
 - [x] ✅ Add DI registration for primitives if required (2025-04-27)
-- [ ] Update README and API docs to reference new primitives and usage (2025-04-25)
+- [x] ✅ Update README and API docs to reference new primitives and usage (2025-04-25)

 ---